 Development

-The first main difference is in installing plugins and tools, whether you do it manually in the case of Shopware Cloud Professional Edition by uploading zip. files, or having this process automated by Shopware Cloud Enterprise Edition or your on-premise software.
+The first main difference is in installing plugins and tools, whether you do it manually in the case of Shopware Cloud Professional Edition by uploading zip. files, or having this process automated by Shopware Cloud Enterprise Edition or your On-premise software.

-The second difference worth mentioning here is taking care of your uploaded plugins’ updates in order to avoid incompatibility with your website in case of an on-premise solution.
+The second difference worth mentioning here is taking care of your uploaded plugins’ updates in order to avoid incompatibility with your website in case of an On-premise solution.
 Moreover, you need to remember to regularly check and service your eCommerce website.

 Security